-As always, the academic program is complemented by local wine tastings and dining experiences with visits planned to some of Mornington Peninsula’s most iconic cellar doors and restaurants.
+As always, the academic program is complemented by local wine tastings and dining experiences with visits planned to some of the Clare Valley’s most picturesque cellar doors and eateries.

 The conference is open to anyone with an interest in the wine sector and is not limited to those in the legal profession.
-To register, please complete and return the attached form to firstname.lastname@example.org.
+To register, please use the Eventbrite link below to register and complete and return the attached form to firstname.lastname@example.org.